Arezookhalili/Arezookhalili.github.io/_posts/2023-01-30-AB-testing-chi-square-test.md

 <br>
 # Data Overview & Preparation  <a name="data-overview"></a>

-In the client database, we have a *campaign_data* table which shows us which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club.
+In the client database, I had a *campaign_data* table which showed me which customers received each type of "Delivery Club" mailer, which customers were in the control group, and which customers joined the club.

-For this task, we are looking to find evidence that the Delivery Club signup rate for customers who received "Mailer 1" (low cost) was different from those who received "Mailer 2" (high cost) and thus from the *campaign_data* table we will just extract customers in those two groups, and exclude customers who were in the control group.
+For this task, I was looking to find evidence that the Delivery Club signup rate for customers who received "Mailer 1" (low cost) was different from those who received "Mailer 2" (high cost) and thus from the *campaign_data* table, I just extracted customers in those two groups, and excluded customers who were in the control group.

-In the code below, we:
+In the code below, I:

-* Load the Python libraries we require for importing the data and performing the chi-square test (using scipy)
+* Loaded the Python libraries I required for importing the data and performing the chi-square test (using scipy)
-* Import the required data from the *campaign_data* table
+* Imported the required data from the *campaign_data* table
-* Exclude customers in the control group, giving us a dataset with Mailer 1 & Mailer 2 customers only
+* Excluded customers in the control group, giving me a dataset with Mailer 1 & Mailer 2 customers only

 <br>
 ```python